Measuring Fitness: Aerobic Capacity

 With regular aerobic training (if vigorous enough), the heart responds by increasing the amount of blood ejected during each contraction.
 The muscles also improve their ability to capture oxygen from the blood.
 These adaptations are critical because, during vigorous exercise, your cells need more oxygen, yet the heart is shooting blood around the system at twice the resting rate.
 Think about it: It's sort of like if the subway trains in New York City spent less time at the station during rush hour.
 Allowing less time for more people to get off the train is counter-productive.
 Obviously, something has to adapt otherwise oxygen delivery to the tissues during intense exercise would drop, not increase.
 The body's response is to increase the heart's stroke volume, and expand the microscopic circulation in the muscles (Wilmore JH, et al. 2001).

 A measurable reflection of these cardiovascular changes is a slower resting heart rate.
-In an aerobically fit person, the circulatory system is much more efficient, and the heart doesn't have to work as hard.
+In an aerobically fit person, the circulatory system is much more efficient at delivering oxygen, so the heart doesn't have to work as hard.
 Several decades ago, the professional athlete who was widely regarded to be aerobically "super-fit" was tennis player Bjorn Borg.
 I have never seen a report of his VO2max, but it was often claimed that his resting HR was less than 40 beats per minute.

-However, the athlete with the lowest resting HR ever recorded was cyclist Miguel Indurain, who won the Tour de France 5 times: he had a resting HR of 28 bpm!! (source: Heart Rate Training p.
+However, the athlete with the lowest resting HR ever recorded was cyclist Miguel Indurain, who won the Tour de France 5 times: he had a resting HR of 28 bpm!! (source: Heart Rate Training, 2011, p.
 30.)

 So, in the absence of cardiac disease or certain medications, a slow resting HR indicates a highly efficient -- and healthy -- cardiovascular system.